utelle/SQLite3MultipleCiphers/docs/architecture/arch_vfs.md

 ### Rollback journal files

 Rollback journal files mainly consist of a file header and page records.
 A page record consists of the page number, the page content, and a checksum.
 Page number, page content, and checksum are read and written separately in the given order.
 Therefore the page number can be deduced from the read or write operation preceeding the read or write operation for the page content.

+_Subjournal files_ are always temporary.
+Therefore the current implementation can't encrypt them.
+That is, it is really important to keep temporary data in memory (as mentioned above).

 ### WAL journal files